-Sub-Zero Rose Information
+Sub-Zero Rose Care in Winter

 Many of those selling the Brownell sub-zero roses for cold climates claim that they are hardy to zone 3, but they still require good winter protection.
 Sub-zero roses are typically hardy from -15 to -20 degrees Fahrenheit (-26 to-28 C.) without protection and -25 to -30 degrees Fahrenheit (-30 to -1 C.) with minimal to moderate protection.
 Thus, in zones 5 and below, these rose bushes will need winter protection.